-Name 2017 Annual Base Salary (\$)
+Name Name 2018 Annual Base Salary (\$) 2019 Annual Base Salary (\$) Percent Increase

 Sharon Mates, Ph.D.
-701,700
+722,800 744,500 3.0%

-Lawrence J. Hineline 412,000
+Lawrence J. Hineline 424,400 449,900 6.0%

-Michael I. Halstead 455,300
+Michael I. Halstead 469,000 497,100 6.0%

-Robert E. Davis, Ph.D.
-412,000

 Andrew Satlin, M.D.
+500,000 515,000 3.0%

-500,000
+Mark Neumann 500,000 503,800 1.0%

-Annual Bonus Program and 2017 Target Amounts
+Annual Cash Bonus Program and 2019 Target Amounts

 Cash bonuses are intended to provide incentives to drive Company-wide performance.
-Each of our named executive officers is eligible to receive an annual cash bonus, none of which are guaranteed.
-The determination of the amount of annual bonuses paid to our named executive officers generally reflects a number of considerations by the compensation committee acting in its judgment, including, among other things, the performance of the Company and its evaluation of the individual contribution and performance of each named executive officer.
-Bonus determinations are not formulaic and no particular weight is assigned to any of the factors considered by the compensation committee.
+Each of our named executive officers is eligible to receive an annual cash bonus, but no such bonus is guaranteed.
+The determination of the amount of annual cash bonuses paid to our named executive officers generally reflects a number of considerations by the compensation committee acting in its judgment, including, among other things, the performance of the Company and its evaluation of the individual contribution and performance of each named executive officer.
 In exercising its judgment, the compensation committee performs a holistic review, taking into account competitive market dynamics as well as the macro-economic environment.